Edem94/Python_projects/README.md

 # Python projects
-Simple projects created with Python and Django Framework
+Simple projects created using Python and additional libraries.
+There are Telegram chatbot and applications with Graphical User Interface.